shoreenb/dream-trip-planner/README.md

 1. ##### Email authentication and email notification of upcoming trips

-   - As an added layer of confirmation, Implementing email authentication of user account before registration is complete would verify details.
+   - As an added layer of confirmation, implementing email authentication of user account before registration is complete would verify details.
    - It would also be useful to email confirmation of a successful registration and notify users that there is an itinerary with a date that is arriving soon.

 2. ##### Filter trips